hpc/charliecloud/doc/ch-image_desc.rst

 Build cache
 ===========

-Subcommands that create images, such as :code:`build` and :code:`pull`, use a build cache to speed repeated operations.
+Subcommands that create images, such as :code:`build` and :code:`pull`, can use a build cache to speed repeated operations.
 That is, an image is created by starting from the empty image and executing a sequence of instructions, largely Dockerfile instructions but also some others like "pull" and "import".
 Some instructions are expensive to execute (e.g., :code:`RUN wget http://slow.example.com/bigfile` or transferring data billed by the byte), so it's often cheaper to retrieve their results from cache instead.

-The build cache uses Git under the hood; see the installation instructions for version requirements.
+The build cache uses a relatively new Git under the hood; see the installation instructions for version requirements.
 Charliecloud implements workarounds for Git's various storage limitations, so things like file metadata and Git repositories within the image should work. **Important exception**: No files named :code:`.git*` or other Git metadata are permitted in the image's root directory.

 The cache has three modes, :code:`enabled`, :code:`disabled`, and a hybrid mode called :code:`rebuild` where the cache is fully enabled for :code:`FROM`